mvz/gir_ffi/README.md

 instructions.
 If you get stuck, make a pull request anyway and I'll try to help out.

 * Make sure `rake test` runs without reporting any failures.
-If your code breaks existing stuff, it won't get merged in.
 * Add tests for your feature.
 Otherwise, I can't see if it works or if I break it later.
 * Make sure latest master merges cleanly with your branch.
 Things might